binary-com/deriv-com/documents/implementation-guide.md

 `
 ```

-#### JS changes
+### JS changes

-to configure responsiveness based on js changes or different component render, you can use `Show` component in `/containers` directory
+to configure responsiveness based on JS changes or different component render, you can use `Show` component in `/containers` directory

 Usage example (chain):